przadka/michal-blog/src/content/blog/song-solver.md

 And here what Whisper hears: _Baby Shark do do do do do, Baby Shark do do do do do do...
 Baby Shark, do do-do-do-do-do, Baby Shark!_

-For the more adventurous, here's me singing "Living on a Prayer" by Bon Jovi:
+For the more adventurous, here's me singing "Livin' on a Prayer" by Bon Jovi:

 <audio controls controlsList="nodownload">
     <source src="/assets/bon-jovi.mp3" type="audio/mpeg">